Static Object has 3 different account roles.

 Contributor - While a contributor is not an account type on Static Object, it is an important term to understand.
-A contributor is anyone who has commited in an organization within the last 30 days.
-The Owner pays based off the amount of contributors in your organization.
+A contributor is anyone who has committed to an organization within the last 30 days.
+The Owner pays based on the number of contributors in your organization.

 Org vs Repo - Both the Member and Admin account type can be set at both the organization and repository levels.
-A user can be a Member of an organization, but an Admin of repository.
-This allows for admin access of that repo, but not at the organization level.
+A user can be a Member of an organization, but an Admin of a repository.
+This allows for admin access to that repo, but not at the organization level.

 If a user is under a paid organization and imports a personal repo that is not a part of that paid organization, they will become the owner of their repo and organization and be required to pay separately.